AnyFetch/developers.anyfetch.com/index.md

 > Get more details about [templating](/guides/concepts/templating.html) and [frontends](/guides/creating/frontend.html).

-anyFetch API
+AnyFetch API
 --------------
 > First time using a REST API?
 Visit our [getting started](/getting-started.html) page.

-We hope you now grasp the basic ideas surrounding anyFetch.
+We hope you now grasp the basic ideas surrounding AnyFetch.
 Let's get technical and [discover the endpoints](/endpoints).

 Guides
 ------